Hey guys are you ready to Kick fear Ass out the door?!?

 Now, if you want to go further, write down all the expenses that your blog doesn’t vitally need but will absolutely help it grow.
 For example, a monthly subscription to BoardBoost for your Pinterest marketing.
 Or a budget for Facebook advertising.
 I put all these things down for review every month or at least 3 months.
 If I could generate enough traffic and interest in three months.
 I would get a good idea if my viewers were interested ans that will help to know what my investment needs to be.

-Finally, write down the income that you need to generate from your blog.
+Finally, write down the income that you need to generate from your business.
 How much do you need to generate before you can leave your job?
 How much do you need to cover all your living expenses?
-Of course, you are not going to start making that kind of money straight away but I always find it useful to have a goal to work towards.
-And when you meet that goal move on to the next goal posts!
+Of course, you are not going to start making that kind of money right away, but I always find it useful to have a goal to work towards.
+And when you meet that goal move on to the next goal.

-Also, it feels kind of needless to say because you are all wonderful, smart business people but…budget.
+Also, it feels kind of needless to say because you are all wonderful, smart soon to be business people but…budget.
 The new outift, the little sale purchases, the bottle of wine, they can all wait.
 Hoard your money for your business.

-- Fear of Failure; You feel that you are not good enough and people will think you’re a fraud:
+- Fear of Failure; You feel that you are not good enough and people will think you’re not knowledgeable:

-It dont matter if you tried and Failed, just as long as you make sure you keep trying.
+It don’t matter if you tried and Failed, just as long as you make sure you keep trying.
 All your fail is just setting you up for your success.
 Let me tell you now, no statistics, but I know that there is no one in this world that hasn’t failed at something.
 Those massive successfull bloggers and fortune 500 start ups been there.
 They have all failed before.

 I read an article by Mariah Coz a Femtreprenuer blogger who saids; “There may be many people who know more than you about a topic, but you only need to know more about something than the person you are teaching.”
-And that there is possibly one of the most inspiring bits of advice I’ve heard about online business in a long while.
+And that there is possibly one of the most inspiring bits of advice I’ve heard in my career that moved me.

 For example, I know much less about computers than Bill Gates.
 I know much less about being a programmer than a computer science major.
-But that didn’t mean that I couldn’t teach my husband how to code an image into the sidebar of his upcomeing food blog.
-He didn’t accuse me of being a fraud; he just thanked me for showing him how to do it and bought me dinner.
+But that didn’t mean that I couldn’t teach my husband how to put an image into the sidebar of his upcoming food blog.
+He didn’t accuse me of not being knowledgeable; he just thanked me for showing him how to do it and bought me dinner.